bilias/rqwatch/docs/MAIL_RECIPIENTS_UPDATE.md

   This script also exists in `contrib/updates/02-db-update-2026-01-09` but you don't have it yet.

-- Stop cron jobs:\
+- Stop cron jobs on all API servers:\
 `systemctl stop crond`

-- Update code from git\
+- Update code from git on all API servers\
 `git pull`

 - Migrate mail recipient entries.
 This will take rcpt_to entries from mail_logs and insert them in `mail_log_recipients` table: